-Master Builders Association of the Australian Capital Territory Financial Report for the year ended 30 June 2023 - (FR2023/57)
+Master Builders Association of the Australian Capital Territory Financial Report for the year ended 30 June 2024 - FR2024/57

-I acknowledge receipt of the financial report for the year ended 30 June 2023 for the Master Builders Association of the Australian Capital Territory.
-The documents were lodged with the Fair Work Commission (the Commission) on 20 November 2023.
+I acknowledge receipt of the financial report for the year ended 30 June 2024 for the Master Builders Association of the Australian Capital Territory (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 19 November 2024.

 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.